lunaticenslaved/obsidian/knowledge base/JavaScript/02_Scope_and_Closures/02_Lexical_Scope.md

 **The lexing process examines a string of source code characters and assigns semantic meaning to the tokens as a result of some stateful parsing.**

+**Lexical scope is the set of rules about how the engine can look up a variable and where it will find it.**
+**The key characteristic of lexical scope is that it is defined at author time, when the** **code is written.**

 ![[Pasted image 20240124232618.png]]